The Vermont Statutes Online

 § 2651c.
 Lack of elected lister; appointment of lister; elimination of office

-(2) A vote to eliminate the office of lister shall remain in effect until rescinded by majority vote of the legal voters present and voting at an annual meeting warned for that purpose.
+(3) A vote to eliminate the office of lister shall remain in effect until rescinded by majority vote of the registered voters present and voting at an annual meeting warned for that purpose.

 (c) The term of office of any lister in office on the date a town votes to eliminate that office shall expire on the 45th day after the vote or on the date upon which the selectboard appoints an assessor under this subsection, whichever occurs first.

 (d) The authority to vote to eliminate the office of lister as provided in this section shall extend to all towns except those towns that have a charter that specifically provides for the election or appointment of the office of lister.
 (Added 2003, No. 125 (Adj.
 Sess.), § 1; amended 2013, No. 21, § 4; 2017, No. 130 (Adj.
 Sess.), § 3.)